Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ### Technical

-- How many hubs are needed?
+- Event Hub: How many hubs are needed?
   - One Hub for the whole solution
   - One Hub per Org?
   -  One Hub per App/Org?